jikamens/jobs-filterer-for-linkedin/README.md

 The source code for this extension lives [here][3].

+## Developing

+To load the unpacked extension into Chrome, you should run "`make unpacked`" in this directory and then select the "local" subdirectory in Chrome as the directory from which to load the unpacked extension.

 ## Copyright

 This program is free software: you can redistribute it and/or modify